amsyarzero/infovis_project/README.md

 1. Do males have more amount of patients afflicted with Alzheimer's than females?

 ## Graphs
-1. Grouped bar chart
+1. Grouped bar chart, mini pie charts
-> M/F vs. Group
+  - Bar chart: `M/F` vs. amount of patients, grouped by `Group`
+  - Pie charts: Percentage of `M/F` against amount of patients, separated by `Group`

 ## Dataset variables overview
 | Term | Meaning | Variable type | Value |